timb-machine-mirrors/guballa-tlsmate/docs/class_description.rst

 profile values.

 Server profiles can be serialized in JSON or Yaml format.
-It is also possible to deserialize
+It is also possible to deserialize them, which allows to postprocess them or to use them as an information source for implementing additional TLS scenarios.

 Refer to :class:`tlsmate.server_profile.ServerProfile`.

-msg
-ext
-tls